axsh/wakame-vdc/vmapp/windows-image-build/README.md

 Between the steps, manual actions are usually needed.
-By doing these actions and invoking the above command line, a developer can reliably run through what is otherwise a tedious and error prone test scenario.
+By doing these actions and invoking the above command line, a developer can reliably run through a test scenario that is time-consuming, tedious, and otherwise easy to mess up.

 ### windows-image-smoke-test.sh